 A designated children in care lead has been appointed from the senior leadership team.
-In Biscovey Academy this person is currently Rob Wallbank.
+In Biscovey Academy this person is currently Mrs. G. Wilson.

 The designated child in care lead will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 They are also responsible for ensuring that they also have information about the child's care arrangements and the levels of authority delegated to the carer by the local authority looking after him/her.
 The designated children in care lead will have details of the child's social worker.
 They will have drawn up an individual education plan in consultation with the children in care education support service (CICESS).
-Designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders must attend this training regardless of whether there are currently children within the school who are in care or previously looked after children.
+Designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders

 The designated child in care lead must have appropriate training and the relevant qualifications and experience.
 The training for this role is provided by Cornwall Council.
-They
+They must attend this training regardless of whether there are currently children within the school who are in care or previously looked after children.